VinodNaik01/Whatsapp-Chat-Analyser-/README.md

-# 📊 WhatsApp Chat Analyzer
+# 📊 WhatsApp Chat Analyzer - By Vinod S M

 A powerful Python-based analyzer that processes exported WhatsApp chat `.txt` files and generates detailed statistics, visualizations, and insights about the conversation patterns using **Streamlit**.